MengyuanWangUW/MengyuanWangUW.github.io/_pages/teaching.md

 description:
 nav: true
 ---
-<p style="font-size:28pt"><b>Instructor</b></p>
+<p style="font-size:28pt"><b>Instructor-AE 514: Estimation Theory</b></p>

-In Fall 2022, I will be the primary instructor for AE 514: Estimation Theory.
+In Fall 2022, I will be the primary instructor for AE 514: Estimation Theory at UW.
 All lecture notes and videos will be updated here.
 <style>
 table, th, td {
   border:2px solid black;